seanreed1111/sql-recipes/recipes.md

 +-----------+------+---------+--------+
 A little visual inspection reveals that neither table is fully matched by the other.
 Sales regions 2 and 4 are not represented in the sales volume table, and the sales volume table contains rows for region 5, which is not in the sales region table.
 But we don’t want to check the tables by inspection.
 We want to find unmatched rows by using SQL state- ments that do the work for us.
 Mismatch identification is a matter of using outer joins.
-For example, to find sales regions for which there are no sales volume rows, use the following LEFT JOIN: mysql> SELECT sales_region.region_id AS 'unmatched region row IDs' FROM sales_region LEFT JOIN sales_volume
+For example, to find sales regions for which there are no sales volume rows, use the following LEFT JOIN:
+SELECT sales_region.region_id AS 'unmatched region row IDs' FROM sales_region LEFT JOIN sales_volume
  ON sales_region.region_id = sales_volume.region_id
 WHERE sales_volume.region_id IS NULL;